zaid/vim-rec/README.md

 ## Auto-completion

-  Basic support for auto-completing record set properties is available (by using `C-X C-O` when in insert mode).
+  Basic support for auto-completing record set properties is available (by using `C-x C-o` when in insert mode).
   It can be disabled by setting the `g:recutils_no_autocompletion` variable to `1`.

 ## TODO